syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 //Creating an instance for the scheduler appointment collection. this.Appointments = new ObservableCollection<SchedulerAppointment>();

-// Adding scheduler appointment in the schedule appointment collection.
+//Adding scheduler appointment in the schedule appointment collection.
 Appointments.Add(new SchedulerAppointment()
 {
     StartTime = DateTime.Today.AddHours(9),